seiyria/Types-of-Mania/README.md

 * Allows for changing of the following stats via a multiplier: hp, atk, def, agi, int, spr, luck, offMag, defMag, exp.
 * Allows for global changes, or specific boss, monster, shinju, or part enemies.
-* Allows for specific enemy changes for fine-tuning specific enemies.
+* Allows for specific enemy changes for fine-tuning specific enemies using specific creature names or level ranges.
 * Has a very simple build process, which allows for automatic installation to your mod directory.
 * Supports a config file for easy sharing of configs.
 * Supports CLI arguments for easy copy/paste setups.